Lambing should be fun.

 Feed a coccidiostat

 coccidia in their GI tracts.
+Similar to worms, there is an increase in oocytes during the periparturient period.
 Coccidiostats disrupt the life cycle of coccidia; therefore, feeding a coccidiostat

 will reduce the number of coccidia oocytes being shed into the lambing